-Research shows functioning consistently on just a few hours of sleep a night can seriously mess with your health — and even more concerning, it can mess with your mind and your temper.
-Here’s what the evidence says can happen if you don’t get enough sleep:
+Let's recap the research that shows functioning consistently on just three or four hours of sleep can seriously mess with your health -- and even more concerning, with your mind and your temper.
+If you don't get enough sleep:

 1. You're more likely to be emotional

 A 2007 study from researchers at the University of California, Berkeley and Harvard Medical School used brain scans to show that emotional centers of the brain were 60 percent more reactive in individuals who were sleep-deprived compared with individuals who had a normal night of sleep.